 For many people, the idea of walking to burn fat doesn’t mesh well.
-But it is a fact that any physical activity can help convert glucose, fat, and proteins into energy, which in turn burns fat.
-So, if we follow a balanced diet long with walking, we can lose weight easily.
+But it is a fact that any physical activity can help convert glucose, fat and proteins into energy, which in turn burns fat.
+So, if we follow a balanced diet along with walking, we can lose weight easily.

 1. Be conscious

-Dedicate an hour a day to walking.
+Dedicate an hour a day to walk.
 Get some work out clothes and socks specifically for your walking and exercise.
 Good fitting shoes are a must.
-Try to get a partner to tag along, this will help you stick to your guns.
+Try to get a partner to tag along, this will help you stick to your goals.

 2. Establish a rhythmic pattern

-It’s recommended to start your exercise by walking 1/2 hour twice per day, so you don’t tire too easily.
-In about a week, you’ll become accustomed to it and can walk the full hour at once.
+It’s recommended to start your exercise by walking 1/2 hour twice per day, so you don’t get tired too easily.
+In about a week, you’ll become accustomed to it and will be able to walk the full hour at once.

 When we say walk, we don’t mean at a leisurely pace.
-You need to walk briskly, and keeping a rhythm is key.
+You need to walk briskly; keeping a rhythm is key.
 You can also alternate with walking and jogging for up to 15 minutes.

 3. How to walk to burn fat

 - You don’t have to take long strides.
-If you strain your muscles out too much, you could pull one, causing injury.
-Take normal strides, and don’t stretch out your legs.
+If you strain your muscles out too much, you could pull one, causing an injury.
+Take normal strides and don’t stretch out your legs.

-- Relax your shoulder and keep erect posture.
+- Relax your shoulders and keep an erect posture.
 You need to feel comfortable, your posture/position shouldn’t hurt.

 - Take swift steps, but keep in a normal stride.
 Start out at a normal pace, then after 5 minutes go for a quicker pace.